Journey to Pascha

 4. On Palm Sunday Jesus entered what city?
 (Jerusalem; Matthew 21: 10)

 6. Who first said to Jesus, “Lord, if you had been here my brother would not have died”?
-(Mary; John 11: 21)
+(Martha; John 11: 21)

 7. What did Jesus tell the people at the tomb of Lazarus to do?
 (Take away the stone that was on it; John 11: 39)